Happy married years in the island street

-Clara and Robert Schumann spent the happy first four years of their marriage in the house on Inselstraße 18, constructed in the neo-classical style in 1838 by Friedrich August Scheidel.
-On her 21st birthday, the newlyweds moved into their first shared domicile in an emerging new district, which was to become the center of the book trade.
-Numerous publishers and book printers settled here, including Breitkopf & Härtel and C. F. Peters as well as F. A. Brockhaus and Reclam.
+Clara and Robert Schumann spent their happy first four years of marriage in the house at Inselstrasse 18, built by Friedrich August Scheidel in 1838 in the classicist style.
+On their 21st birthday, the newlyweds moved into their first domicile together in an up-and-coming new part of town that was becoming the center of the book trade.
+Numerous publishers and book printers settled there, including Breitkopf & Härtel and C. F. Peters as well as F. A. Brockhaus and Reclam.

 The artist couple regularly welcomed famous personalities such as Felix Mendelssohn Bartholdy, Franz Liszt and Hector Berlioz.
 It was in Inselstrasse that Robert Schumann composed some of his important works, for example Liebesfrühling op.
 37 together with Clara, the Spring Symphony op.
 38 and his Piano Quintet op.
 44, which his wife premiered in the Gewandhaus.